-This Baked Zucchini Parmesan by and large does exactly that.
+This zucchini parmigiana by and large does exactly that.
 In lieu of layers of pasta, we used layers of fresh zucchini instead.
-Speaking of zucchini, we have in fact made a few other recipes that feature this gift of summer, you can read about them here.
+Speaking of zucchini, we have made a few other recipes that feature this gift of summer, you can read about them here.

-To construct this this Baked Zucchini Parmesan, follow these simple steps:
+To construct this Baked Zucchini Parmesan, follow these simple steps:

-Place a layer of zucchini in the pan, cover with sauce and then sprinkle with freshly grate Parmesan cheese.
+- Place a layer of zucchini in the pan, cover with sauce and then sprinkle with freshly grated Parmesan cheese.

 Baked Zucchini Parmesan with Homemade Tomato Sauce

 - 1-2 lbs zucchini use long ones if available.

 - Olive oil

 - Crushed red pepper flakes

 - Preheat oven to 450 ℉.

 - Slice Zucchini into 1/4 inch strips and then place in a colander or in a clean sink and sprinkle generously with kosher salt.
 Allow the zucchini to drain for at least 30 minutes.
 Next, rinse off zucchini briefly then pat dry with paper towels.